BioImaging-NKI/Foci-analyzer/README.md

 - _Stardist nuclei rescaling factor [1-n], 0 for automatic rescaling_ : Stardist is trained on medium resolution images, and generally performs well on images with pixel sizes around 0.5 µm.
 For images with much smaller pixel size StarDist tends to 'oversegment' nuclei.
 Set to `0` for automatic rescaling the nuclei to the optimal pixel size of 0.5 µm, or put any other number for manual control of the rescaling.
 (N.B.
 This option only affects the nuclei segmentation; it is different from the previously mentioned 'XY binning' parameter, which also changes the pixel size of the foci channels.) (default: 0)

 - _Probability threshold [0.0-1.0] (StarDist/Cellpose)_ : Lower values will accept more nuclei; higher values will be more stringent.
-For Cellpose this is actually the _flow_threshold_ parameter.
+For Cellpose this is actually the _flow_threshold_ parameter. (default: 0.5)

 - _Cellpose cell diameter (pixels), 0 for automatic_ : Estimated diameter of the cells, in pixels.
 Setting this parameter to 0 will trigger Cellpose to estimate it.
 Please check the Fiji console for the resulting estimate.